DjamelRebiai/DjamelRebiai/README.md

   <br/><br/>

-  > ✨ **ملفي الشخصي يحتوي على تفاصيل أكثر عن مشاريعي، مهاراتي، وتجربتي — ألقِ نظرة!**
+  > ✨ **My portfolio dives deeper into my projects, skills & professional journey — come take a look!**
   >
-  > *My portfolio showcases my projects, skills & journey in detail — take a look!*
+  > *From full-stack apps to data pipelines, it's all there — waiting for you.*

 </div>